JanetRossini/coaster/journal.md

 could leave it pointed to real Quaternion.
 I think remove it: it'll be there if we need it.
 Remove v_quaternion also for one commit.
 Commit: remove v_quaternion and tests.

+Same drill for Vector and its tests.
+Safe Delete the tests then the class.
+Commit: remove v_vector and tests.